The Loxone Miniserver serves as central control unit for all kinds of automation tasks.

 You can then search for the Miniserver in Loxone Config and connect.
 The factory settings for user and password are: admin/admin

 Then follow the instructions for the Initial Setup to create your new project with the Miniserver.

-Up to 30 extensions can be connected to the Miniserver according to the following diagram:
+Up to 30 Extensions can be connected to a Miniservers Link Interface according to the following diagram:

-Connect the Extensions to the Miniserver by daisy-chaining the Link interfaces.
-If any of the Extensions are connected to a separate power supply, then all power supply's GND (negative) must to be interconnected.
+Connect the Extensions to a Miniserver by daisy-chaining the Link interfaces.
+If any of the Extensions are connected to a separate power supply, then all power supply's GND (negative) have to be interconnected.
 This connection is crucial for reliable data transmission.

-One twisted pair of a CAT5/6/7 cable can be used to wire the Link throughout a building.
-This allows a maximum length of up to 500m/1640ft.
-We recommend using the blue/white pair.
+The blue/white pair of a CAT5/6/7 cable is used to wire the Link throughout a building.
+This allows a maximum length of 500m/1640ft.

 The Link interface is terminated at the last Extension using the 120 Ohm resistor that is included with the Miniserver.